Wild and Protected

 The campaign to re-introduce the grey wolf to Yellowstone National Park began in the 1940s.
 By the 1960s, there was an explosion of awareness concerning ecosystems.
 Scientist, conservationist and hunter all agreed that there was a need to restore Nature’s balance.
 When the Endangered Species Act was passed in 1966, it paved the way for identification and preservation of fragile species.
 The gray wolf was one of the first animals to be declared endangered.

-The program to reintroduce wolves to Yellowstone began with 14 wolves trapped in Canada, near Jasper National Park.
+The program began with 14 wolves trapped in Canada, near Jasper National Park.
 Seventeen more Canadian grey wolves were captured the next year, and added to the program.
 The wolves were initially placed in “acclimation pens.”
 They were released fully into the wild in April of 1996.
 By the late 1990s, the wolves were making their comeback.

 This sighting comes from Pendleton’s own Katie Roberts, who shared a Pendleton employee park memory with us.